 Tomatoes and tomato products are one of the best dietary sources of lycopene, a potent antioxidant with cancer-fighting potential.
 Studies in the lab suggest lycopene helps protect against prostate, colorectal, breast and pancreatic cancers.

 Heat processed tomato products such as stewed tomatoes and tomato sauce are the very best sources of lycopene.
-That's because heat breaks down cell walls, releasing more lycopene making it available for the body to absorb.
+That's because heat breaks down cell walls, releasing more lycopene and therefore making more of it available for the body to absorb.
 Serving tomatoes with oil, such as olive oil, also increases the bioavailability of lycopene.

 Tomatoes have cardio-protective properties, too.
 One study found that women who ate at least 7 servings of tomato-based foods per week - versus less than 1.5 servings - were one-third as likely to be diagnosed with heart disease.
 It's thought that potassium, folate and vitamin B6 in tomatoes is responsible for their heart benefits.